 3. Cost

-The DET at $65 is significantly cheaper than the TOEFL.
-For students who may need to retake, the cost difference becomes meaningful — three TOEFL attempts cost over $600 in most markets, versus $195 for three DET attempts.
+The DET at $70 per attempt is much cheaper than the TOEFL (and $59 each if you buy a two-test bundle).
+For students who may need to retake, the cost difference adds up: three TOEFL attempts cost over $600 in most markets, versus $210 for three DET attempts.
+This cost should factor into your overall boarding school budget planning.

 4. Credibility and familiarity

-The TOEFL has been the standard for decades.
+The TOEFL has been the standard for decades — ETS reports that over 35 million people worldwide have taken the TOEFL since its inception, and it is accepted by more than 12,000 institutions globally.
 Some admissions officers have deep familiarity with what a given score means in context.
-The DET is newer and more variable in how it is perceived.
-This gap is narrowing, but families applying to schools where they want every possible advantage may prefer the more established test.
+The Duolingo English Test launched in 2016 and gained significant adoption during the COVID-19 pandemic; it is now accepted by over 5,000 programs worldwide.
+This gap in institutional familiarity is narrowing, but families applying to schools where they want every possible advantage may prefer the more established test.

 5. Preparation resources